 The 5 Star, 3 subject, college ruled notebook is my favorite!
 The pages are large enough that you can glue down an 8.5×11” piece of paper.
 It will fit perfectly and there will be no edges hanging out that can get snagged in a bookbag.
 They are more expensive, just under $5 each, so I don’t require that students get this one.
 Any spiral notebook will do.

 With other spiral notebooks, you may run into a few problems.
 First, a single subject notebook may run out of pages before the end of the year.
 Not a huge deal, students can just start another notebook.
-But I just love at the end of the year how a notebook represents an entire year’s worth of work all in one place, which doesn’t happen when you need to start another one.
-A bigger problem is that an 8.5×11” piece of paper will not fit in the smaller notebooks.
-With smaller notebooks, students might need to fold a paper in half to get it to fit.
-Out of sight, out of mind.
-If they can’t see it, they’re not going to look at it and they are less likely to remember it!
-Alternatively, with a smaller notebook students can trim the sides of worksheets to get it to fit.
-This will take extra time, and you need to bust out the scissors.
-I don’t know about you, but I prefer not to pick up those little scraps of paper off the floor at the end of every day, lol.
+I just love at the end of the year how a notebook represents an entire year’s worth of work.
+It is all in one place.
+This doesn’t happen when you need to start another one.

 What About Composition Notebooks?

-I love composition notebooks for my own personal use.
-My teacher notebooks where I do research, take notes, and write my teacher scripts are mostly composition notebooks.
 But in my opinion, they are just too small to use as a science notebook.
 The pages are even smaller than a single subject spiral notebook, which means more folding and more trimming.
 And don’t even think about tearing out a page.
 The binding comes loose easily and then pages will become loose and start to fall out on their own.
-Composition notebooks are a popular choice in primary education.
-They are lightweight and fit easily inside a backpack.
-They are popular with English teachers as writing journals, and with Math teachers as a designated place to “show your work” on homework assignments.
-I worked with a science teacher who used composition notebooks.
-She did a lot of drawing in her class, and they worked best for her.
-If you prefer composition notebooks, then go for it!

 How to Set-up Your Science Notebook